You notice a drop in your Google rankings, and the first inclination is to sound the alarm.

 It’s normal for rankings to drop, but they should come back quickly.

 If they don’t, it could mean there have been technical or content SEO changes to your website.
 Just be mindful that shifts in the internal link structure of your website can happen with any redesign.

 Technical changes that affect your SEO include changes in HTTP Status codes or Meta tags, for example.
 For such changes, be sure to look closely to see if they are related to your drop in rankings.
 If not, continue your search to determine the cause.

-At Avita Digital, SEO packages that improve conversion rate make all the difference for increasing ROI for your website.
+Partnering with a digital marketing company that understands search can drastically improve your SEO conversion rate which makes all the difference for increasing ROI for your website.
 Having the right SEO agency in place helps ensure potential customers find your website and ultimately convert to sales.

 Content changes and the removal of pages can have a significant impact on your rankings too.
 Search engines use content to determine the relevancy of search queries, so it is wise to check for content changes on your website.

 Specifically, look over your website for changes in titles, Meta descriptions, headings, and body content.
 Keeping track of changes to your content can be very time-consuming.
-An agency specializing in digital marketing like Avita Digital can constantly monitor your website for any changes.
+An agency specializing in online marketing like Avita Digital, one of the largest digital marketing companies in Los Angeles can constantly monitor your website for any changes.